-- The community engagement into the Stewart Island wharves owned by Southland District Council and Golden Bay wharf (currently owned by Southport NZ) is about to conclude. - The independent consultant will have her report completed and submitted to Council by mid-July.
-Following this Council staff will present the report to the August Council meeting.
+- The community engagement into the Stewart Island wharves owned by Southland District Council and Golden Bay wharf (currently owned by Southport NZ) has concluded. - The independent consultant has completed her report and it will be submitted to Council in August.
 The engagement process has been well acknowledged and received 102 survey submissions, 3 days of one-to-one interviews on the island, an evening conversation café, and numerous stakeholder interviews on the island and in Invercargill.
-Preliminary responses indicate there are some common themes coming through from stakeholders and the community that Council may investigate following the report being presented to Council in August. - The wharves are an important transport link on Stewart Island, and have been described by the community as their SH1.
+Preliminary responses indicate there are some common themes coming through from stakeholders and the community that Council may investigate following the report being presented to Council in August.

+The wharves are an important transport link on Stewart Island, and have been described by the community as their SH1.
 They accommodate commercial, tourism and recreational users.